Published Dec 07

 They provide secure indoor sled parking, loading ramps, heated repair bays, pressure wash and fuel on-site.
 Their double occupancy snowmobile package also includes breakfast.

 You can also enjoy their indoor pool and sauna by night or hang out with friends at the lounge.

 (Just like their slogan says: always the perfect host!)

 Their staff will always welcome you with a smile and cater to your needs.
 They also have a wonderful restaurant that includes a great selection of seafood dishes.

 Here’s the review that Michelle B left on TripAdvisor about her experience at this hotel:

 “Just want to say that if you are sledding or just visiting the area this place is amazing.
 Very clean, great staff, delicious food.
-Great little bar area that serves same food as the beautiful restaurant.”
+Great little bar area that serves the same food as the beautiful restaurant.”